hlascelles/samudra/pages/about.md

 These costs can be very different depending on the type of waste and the location where it is produced.
 Recycling something in one part of the world can produce more emissions and environmental pollution than incinerating it at a waste-to-energy facility in another part of the world.
 Thermal decomposition of plastic waste can produce fuel that is less polluting than what is currently used in the region.
-That is why we don't advocate for recycling, landfilling or incineration.
+That is why we don't advocate for landfilling, incineration or recycling.
-We advocate for taking the time to estimate the costs of different solutions (in terms of impact on the environment, climate, human and ecosystem health), to assess their financial feasibility and to compare the opportunity cost.
+We advocate for taking the time to estimate the costs of different solutions (in terms of impact on the environment, climate, human and ecosystem health), to assess their financial feasibility and to compare the opportunity costs.
 In-depth research guides everything we do.
 We invite you to <a href="/explore/" target="_self">explore what we've learnt so far.</a>
 If you spot any mistakes, please do <a href="mailto:hello@samudra.world" target="_blank">get in touch</a>, it will be much appreciated.